TTUNEPH2025/GN/docs/Anti-GBM.md

     • Prednisone 20mg Daily by week 6"]
     n7 --> n10["• 2-3mg/kg daily (reduce dose for pt >55 to 2mg/kg)
-    • Data with IV cyclophosphamide limited, but can be used"] n8 --> n11["To be continue to be continue until anti-GBM titers are negative
+    • Data with IV cyclophosphamide limited, but can be used"] n8 --> n11["To be continued until anti-GBM titers are negative
     • typically after 14 days of treatment"] n9 --> n12["Continue for a duration of 6 months"]
     n10 --> n13["Continue for a duration of 3 months"] & n14["If patient not able to tolerate or not responding to cyclophosphamide consider